ISS-Mimic/Mimic/3D_Printing/PV_Radiator/README.md

+# P4 PVR
+Uhhh this is completely not necessary but the P4 PVR has a giant hole in it from an orbital debris impact so I had to model that - feel free to just print 4x PVRs and ignore it ;)

 # Slicer Recommendation

 |  **Sub-Assembly / Module Name** | **STL Name & Link** | **Qty** | **Filament Color** | **Slicer Comments** | **Approx Print Time [h:mm]** | **Approx Filament Used [g]** | **Approx Filament Used [m]** |